 How to Get to the Statue of Liberty

 Where is the Statue of Liberty?
-The Statue of Liberty is located on Liberty Island, which is a few miles off shore to the south west of lower Manhattan, in the Upper Bay.
+The statue is located on Liberty Island, which is a few miles off shore to the south west of lower Manhattan, in the Upper Bay.

 The ferries run to a schedule and basically run in a loop as follows: